5 Tips For Dealing With Collection Agencies

 What Is A Collection Agency?

-A collection agency makes its money by purchasing debts at a discount and then collecting as much as they can of the full amount.
+A debt buyer makes its money by purchasing debts at a discount and then collecting as much as they can of the full amount.
 For example, say you owe $5,000 in credit card debt that you haven’t paid.
-When the credit card company decides that you’re not likely to pay them back, they’ll sell the account to a debt collection agency for a much smaller amount – maybe just 10%, or $500.
-That agency will then take over trying to get you to pay.
+When the credit card company decides that you’re not likely to pay them back, they may sell the account to a debt buyer for a much smaller amount – maybe just 10%, or $500.
+That agency will then take over trying to get you to pay, and will keep whatever they collect from you.
+Since the debt buyer owns the debt, they can decide for themselves what kind of settlement to reach with you.
+And, since they’ve often paid a small fraction of the amount of the debt, they can often offer significant discounts and still make a profit.

-Because their profit depends on getting you to pay, collection agencies may be very aggressive about trying to get your money.
-Because of abuses by collectors, federal and state laws have been enacted to protect borrowers from harassment and abuse.
+Because their profit depends on getting you to pay, both collection agencies and debt buyers may be very aggressive about trying to get your money.

 Even with the protection of the law, it can be scary and frustrating to field collection calls.
 Here are our top tips for how to handle it.

 Keep a detailed record of all communication between you and the collection agency.
 That includes phone calls, email, snail mail, and any other mode of communication.
-Mark down the time and date you received each communication and what it said.
+Mark down the time and date of each phone call, who initiated the call, the number you called or they called from, the name of the person you spoke to and what was said.

 2. Get It In Writing

 Your communications should be in writing, too.
-Collectors love to get you on the phone because you have to react on the spot.
-They’ll try to goad you into admitting that you owe a debt or agreeing to paying on the spot without full information.
+Collectors love to get you on the phone because you have to react on the spot, and because later you may not be able to prove what you did or didn’t say.
+They’ll try to goad or trick you into admitting that you owe a debt or agreeing to paying on the spot without full information.
 You don’t want to be in that position.
 Instead, keep quiet.
 Don’t admit to anything, don’t promise anything, and don’t pay anything.
 Once they’ve sent a written record of the debt to you, you should respond only in writing.
-That gives you time to think about what you want to say so that you don’t get caught off guard.
+That gives you time to think about what you want to say so that you don’t get caught off guard, and creates a written record of your communications.
 Dealing with collection agencies is hard enough without the element of surprise.

 In addition to giving you a clear and detailed picture of what’s going, this makes your record keeping easier.